-The Clerk of Court does not currently and has not historically had debt.
+Not applicable as the Clerk of Court does not currently and has not historically had debt.
+No exceptions noted.

-- k) Information Technology Disaster Recovery/Business Continuity, including (1) identification of critical data and frequency of data backups, (2) storage of backups in a separate physical location isolated from the network, (3) periodic testing/verification that backups can be restored, (4) use of antivirus software on all systems, (5) timely application of all available system and software patches/updates, and (6) identification of personnel, processes, and tools needed to recover operations after a critical event. - The Clerk of Court does not have written policies for disaster recovery/business continuity including (1) identification of critical data and frequency of data backups, (2) storage of backups in a separate physical location isolated from the network, (3) periodic testing/verification that backups can be restored, (4) use of antivirus software on all systems, (5) timely application of all available system and software patches/updates, and (6) identification of personnel, processes, and tools needed to recover operations after a critical event. - 1) Sexual Harassment, including R.S.
-42:342-344 requirements for (1) agency responsibilities and prohibitions, (2) annual employee training, and (3) annual reporting. - The Clerk of Court does have written policies for sexual harassment; however, the policies do not contain attributes (2) annual employee training and (3) annual reporting.
+xi.
+Information Technology Disaster Recovery/Business Continuity, including (1) identification of critical data and frequency of data backups, (2) storage of backups in a separate physical location isolated from the network, (3) periodic testing/verification that backups can be restored, (4) use of antivirus software on all systems, (5) timely application of all available system and software patches/updates, and (6) identification of personnel, processes, and tools needed to recover operations after a critical event.

+The Clerk of Court does not have written policies for disaster recovery/business continuity including (1) identification of critical data and frequency of data backups, (2) storage of backups in a separate physical location isolated from the network, (3) periodic testing/verification that backups can be restored, (4) use of antivirus software on all systems, (5) timely application of all available system and software patches/updates, and (6) identification of personnel, processes, and tools needed to recover operations after a critical event.

+xii.
+Sexual Harassment, including R.S.
+42:342-344 requirements for (1) agency responsibilities and prohibitions, (2) annual employee training, and (3) annual reporting.

+The Clerk of Court has written policies for sexual harassment; however, the policies do not contain attributes (2) annual employee training, and (3) annual reporting.
+For attribute (1), no exceptions were noted.

-B - Board or Finance Committee
+2) Board or Finance Committee